marchowardbegins/AlgoHive/README.md

 To that end I am creating an AlgoHive public wallet (crypto donations)  which will be publicly viewable by anyone.
 While a portion of funds will be used for expenses the majority will be used primarily on growing this community and project--and hlping to accelerate the most promising projects.
 Anyone will be able to see real-time any funds used.
 Ultimately I will align project goals to a crowdfunding initiative for continued project development.

+Although crypto donations are very welcome, we also highly value community contributions.
+There will ALWAYS be a way that you can contribute even if that means volunteering your time and expertise.

 (I am open to any other ideas that can ensure that funding is transparent and safe--please shoot me a note on [Telegram] (https://t.me/directbus) if you would like to help.

 ## Who are you?